gwax/www-gwax/posts/2004/02/introductions-all-around.rst

 |Mr. Tickles| I don't know that I've actually gone through the proper
 introductory things between the two of you, so here goes.
 Internet, meet Mr. Tickles; Tickles, meet the internet.
 There, that's not so bad now is it.
-I'm sure that you'll make great friends, afterall you see me at the internet enough Tickles, and you don't really give a damn about anything internet.
+I'm sure that you'll make great friends, after all you see me at the internet enough Tickles, and you don't really give a damn about anything internet.